humdrum-tools/humdrum-notation-plugin/index.md

 # Options #

-Below is a list of the options that can be given to `displayHumdrum()`.
+Below is a list of options that can be given to `displayHumdrum()`.
 You can also view this list on the <a href="/options">Options page</a>, which provides links to additional documentation and examples for the options.